agnstege/CipherTrust-KMIP-Key-Xfer-TS/README.md

 Notes:

-a) The source user (srcUser) must be the OWNER of the KMIP keys that are to be exported

-b) The distination user (dstUser) must be a member of the KEY USERS administrative group.
+a) The destination user (dstUser) must be a member of the KEY USERS administrative group.

-c) The keys that are to be exported via the KMIP interface from the source host (srcHost) must be EXPORTABLE (check flag)
+b) The keys that are to be exported via the KMIP interface from the source host (srcHost) must be EXPORTABLE (check flag)

-d) The communication between the python code host(CH) and the srcHost(100) and dsthost(200) relies on certificates.
+c) The communication between the python code host(CH) and the srcHost(100) and dsthost(200) relies on certificates.
    1) on (CH)

-      1.1)generate a sign request + key for srcHost

-      openssl req -newkey rsa:2048 -keyout key100.pem -out req100.pem -outform PEM **remember to use srcHost user as CN field
+      1.1)Depends on the use case

       1.2)generate a sign request + key for dstHost